kfsm/pipe/doc/feature/supervisor.md

    }.
 ```

 The library also supports shortcuts for pipeline composition build either from pipe or pure functions.
+See [full example](examples/supervisor/src/composition_sup.erl)

 ```
 pipe:supervisor(pipe | pure | stream, {one_for_one, 1, 3600}, [